What to see

 What to do

-You can grab the yellow ring with the mouse and move it around.
-Place it on the center of the large top left disk – the darker center is visible in the hole.
-Now place it over the bottom right disk.
+Grab the yellow ring with the mouse again.
+Center it on the right disk – the dark center is visible in the hole.
+Now move it over to the left disk.
 Unexpectedly, the center shows the same lightness as the surround!

-The retinal ganglion cells encode the incoming luminance profile via their centre-surround luminance profile in a sort of “delta code”.
-In the cortex this is integrated to perceive the veridical square luminance profile.
+This “Craik-O'Brien-Cornsweet Illusion” demonstrates that our visual system does not veridically transfer point lightness of our environment to the brain.
+Rather, the retinal ganglion cells encode the incoming luminance profile via their centre-surround luminance profile in “delta encoding”.
+In our cortex this is integrated so we perceive the veridical square luminance profile.

 O’Brien V (1959) Contrast by contour-enhancement.
 Am J Psychol 72:299–300

 Craik KJW (1966) The nature of psychology (Sherwood SL, ed).
 Cambridge, UK: Cambridge UP

 Cornsweet TN (1970) Visual perception.
 Academic, New York